ivandimitrov8080/configuration.nix/README.md

 # NixOS configurations

-This repository aims to configure everything I use for all my machines.
+This repository aims to help configure everything I use for all my machines.

+### Features

+- Defines default values for common utilities aimed at a smoother integration with the rest of the system and a shorter config.
+- The module `meta` abstracts away common use cases where you want to enable more than one thing to achieve your goal.

 ### Goals